 think they had developed an STI.

 BV isn’t something to be embarrassed about, although 25% of women say they would avoid going to work and enjoying a social life if they developed the infection.
-Treatment for BV is fairly straightforward, BV gel and feminine washes, which also help maintain a healthy pH balance.
+Treatment for BV is fairly straightforward: Antibiotics are recommended as first line treatment but other options such as BETAFEM® BV gel are also available.

 Although treatment for BV is straightforward, 56% of the women surveyed said they wouldn’t use a gel or take antibiotics and would instead hope the infection passes on its own.